 First pictures, then lots of explaining, then sources/links at the end :)

 Corrugated polycarbonate is intended to be roofing or siding materials for garden sheds, etc. so this out-of-the-box vertical fence application brought challenges.
-Although the polycarbonate can supposedly withstand being hit with rocks and baseballs and doesn’t reflect heat in the same way corrugated metal does (yay), it lacks the strength of corrugated metal and, we soon found out, expands in temperatures above 80 degrees – producing visible waves on our fence 9 (no!!!!).
+Although the polycarbonate can supposedly withstand being hit with rocks and baseballs and doesn’t reflect heat in the same way corrugated metal does (yay), it lacks the strength of corrugated metal and, we soon found out, expands in temperatures above 80 degrees – producing visible waves on our fence (no!!!!).
 It was only noticeable when standing directly next to it looking down the expanse, and always returned to “normal” when the temperatures dropped to their regular mild mid 70’s.
 But when it was bad, it was bad:Enough so that we started over with a new approach to mitigated the issue: working on only the hottest days, we allowed each panel to warm up considerably in the sun (to reach max expansion) before installing in place.
 As before, we predrilled holes as recommended and used the suggested screws, but I think that tiny bit of extra wiggle room from the heat canceled out some of the innate human error in hanging process.
-We now have way less waves, though we still get some on very hot days (but again, only visible from right next to the fence).
+We now have way less waves, though we still get some on our hottest days (above 90 degrees and, again, only visible from right next to the fence).
 Considering this, I wouldn’t recommend corrugated polycarbonate as a fence option unless you have our very specific set of issues too: needing a lightweight privacy fence.
 Otherwise, corrugated metal is a safer bet!
 But for our purposes, this was an ideal material and I’m so beyond happy with how it turned out!
 I love the clean, minimal backdrop across our entire property!

 FYI the gray polycarbonate looks nearly identical to corrugated metal, the only difference being the slightly darker color and less mirrored surface.
 During the day, we get a huge blast of reflected sunshine, which I love, and the fence color appears as a light metallic silver color.
 When the sun isn’t hitting it, the color is a more subdued dark gray.